JSpeleers/AdventOfCode/README.md

 My Advent of Code submissions throughout the years. (https://adventofcode.com/)

-I allow myself to look up strategies on Reddit but no not copy code.
+I allow myself to look up strategies on Reddit but do not copy code.

 ### 2023